How accountability drives sales rep performance

 Then tie every stage to clear actions, like logging calls, updating records, or sending follow-ups.

 Most importantly, configure your CRM to enforce these steps automatically.
-This way, process adherence isn’t optional, forecasting stays accurate, and scaling doesn’t create chaos.
+This ensures process adherence is not optional and forecasting stays accurate.

 3. Arm them to win

-Don’t forget training!
-Solid onboarding, role-play, and shadowing sessions will help them tune their skillset as they go.
+Solid onboarding, role-play, and shadowing sessions will help them tune their skill set as they go.

-Lastly, don’t make them wait for a quarterly review to see how they’re doing.
-When they can see where deals are stalling as it happens, they can adjust outreach, re-prioritize accounts, and keep opportunities advancing through the funnel without losing momentum.
+When they can see where deals are stalling as it happens, they can adjust outreach and keep opportunities advancing.

 4. Make the numbers public

-If your performance tracking’s buried in a dusty spreadsheet, you’re already behind.
+If your performance tracking is buried in a dusty spreadsheet, you are already behind.

-The goal is to build habits that make hitting quota inevitable, and make excellence the standard, not the exception.
+The goal is to build habits that make hitting quota inevitable.

 How do we know this works?

-A few targeted coaching sessions later, reps started prioritizing those leads… Campaign ROI climbed 15% almost overnight!
+A few targeted coaching sessions later, reps started prioritizing those leads, and campaign ROI climbed 15% almost overnight!

-Then there was the sales manager drowning in missed quotas.
+Another sales manager was drowning in missed quotas.

 Obvious takeaway?
 Keep them accountable